Mammillaria perezdelarosae

-Mammillaria perezdelarosae is a cactus – a member of the family Cactaceae, placed in the tribe Cacteae.
+Mammillaria perezdelarosae is a species of cactus – a member of the family Cactaceae, placed in the tribe Cacteae.
 This cactus is common.
 It blooms with light pink and white flowers and is native to Jalisco, Mexico.

 Cultivation

 This cactus needs at least 50 F to survive, is recommended for USDA zones 9-11 and needs little water, as do most cacti.